An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 Mastering the Art of Living

-For 60 years, our community has built a living demonstration of what human society can become, aligned with Natural Law, covenant, and the full flourishing of every person.
+For 50 plus years, our community has built a living demonstration of what human society can become, aligned with Natural Law, shared responsibility, and the full flourishing of every person.

 The Beginning